Irratzo/Containers/content/mpi_contain.rst

         1                       0.34
         ...

-.. exercise :: Undertake a parallel run of the `osu_latency` benchmark (taught course cluster example)
+.. exercise:: Undertake a parallel run of the `osu_latency` benchmark (taught course cluster example)

   .. tabs::